All Episodes

 On the cutting edge of societal evolution, Rush Limbaugh with talent on loan from God.

-You're never gonna get blindsided.
+You're never going to get blindsided.

-The host is who he is, and never ever, ever, never.
+The host is who he is and never, ever, ever, never compromises, changes, whatever, core principled beliefs.

 Never.